Want to make the most of your visit to this iconic park? We’ve got you covered with this one-day itinerary.

 Campsites must be booked online so be sure to book yours before arriving as phone service within the park is limited.

 Top tip: Didn’t bring your tent?
 Not a problem – there are two accommodation options also available for booking.
 Mambray Cabin in the Mambray Creek Campground is a one-room cabin best suited for individuals, couples, or small families and Alligator Lodge near Alligator Gorge is a three-bedroom house and perfect for larger groups.

 Before you head into the park to start your day of adventure, buy your vehicle entry pass either online or from one of the booking agents on your way.

 It’s also a good idea to download park and campground maps on your phone while you still have internet reception, or get the Avenza PDF Maps app and download the park maps.
 When you’re in the park, the app will use your phone’s built-in GPS to plot your real-time location onto a map – even when you don’t have internet reception.

 The park truly is a rugged wilderness, and that also means there’s limited facilities available, so you’ll need to come prepared.

 Make sure you pack enough drinking water and food as there are no shops located within the park.
 It’s also a good idea to pack sun protection (a hat, sunglasses and sunscreen) and insect repellent.
 If you’re planning on hiking, it’s also essential you wear suitable footwear and clothing, such as long pants.

 There are no bins in national parks, so you’ll also have to think about how you can take your rubbish home.

 Looking for an insider’s guide on the best places to visit and ‘must do’ activities?
-Check out Ranger Lisa’s tips for Mount Remarkable National Park.
+Check out Ranger Niamh’s tips for Mount Remarkable National Park.